Member | Established: 1999 | Member since 1977

 SMO 1: Quality Assurance

-However, the IEC-IAB has worked diligently to establish a practice review system to further ensure the quality of the services delivered by its members services related to mergers, acquisitions, or liquidations.
-The Quality Review Commission (QRC) has been operational since June 2012 and IEC-IAB reports it aligns with SMO 1 requirements.
+However, the ITAA has worked to establish a practice review system to further ensure the quality of the services delivered by its members (accountants, tax consultants, and bookkeepers) who might provide audits for single financial statements services related to mergers, acquisitions, or liquidations.
+The Quality Review Commission (QRC) has been operational since June 2012 and ITAA reports it aligns with relevant SMO 1 requirements.
+In 2024, ITAA expects to expand the QA reviews to other, non-audit services provided by ITAA members on a risk-based approach.

 The QRC has released tools and manuals for reviewers to support the review process and organized training courses.
-Between February and November 2018, IEC-IAB reports to be conducting twenty five (25) training sessions and workshops on quality assurance for its members as part of the continuing professional development program.
+ITAA also conducts training sessions and workshops on quality assurance for its members as part of the continuing professional development program.

 -